-The ISO will collect and pay monthly to PTOs all HVAC revenues at the same time as other ISO charges and payments are settled according to defined procedures in the Transmission Access Charge Tariff.
-The revenues collected from an area as a result of the area component rate will be kept in a logical account for the corresponding area.
-The revenues collected as a result of the ISO component rate will be kept in a logical account shared by all areas.
-Therefore, there will be n+1 logical accounts for n TAC areas.
+The ISO will collect and pay monthly to PTOs all HVAC and Transition Charge revenues at the same time as other ISO charges and payments are settled according to defined procedures in the Transmission Access Charge Tariff.

-The revenues in a TAC area account will be disbursed by the ISO to PTOs in the applicable TAC Area based on the ratio of each PTO’s High Voltage TRR to the sum of the, within the applicable TAC Area, PTOs’ TRRs.
-The revenues in the common ISO account will be disbursed by the ISO to all the PTOs based on the ratio of each PTO’s High Voltage TRR to the sum of the TRRs of all PTOs.
-Thus, a PTO will receive HVAC revenues from both the area and grid-wide accounts.

-where:

-Total HVAC Revenues disbursed to a PTO.

-HVAC Revenues disbursed to a PTO from a TAC area account.

-HVAC Revenues disbursed to a PTO from the common ISO account.

-Monthly HVAC revenues in a given TAC area account.

-Monthly HVAC revenues in the common ISO account.

-M The number of PTOs in a given TAC area.

-N The number of PTOs in ISO.

-Through the transition mechanism, the revenues collected in the area accounts will shrink over time while the ISO account will grow.
-When the 10-year transition is over, the area accounts will have no incoming revenues and only the ISO account will be used.

-ISO will determine the allocation factors for each HVAC accounts based on the above formulation and provide these factors to the Settlement System.
-The determination of such factors is outside the scope of this Work.

 Adjustment of HVAC Rates and Refund Process

 HVAC rates are subject to adjustments due to future FERC rulings on revised TRR filings or the Transmission Revenue Balancing Account (TRBA).
 HVAC rates will be adjusted effective January 1 and July 1 of each year to reflect: (1) the addition of any New Participating TO during the preceding six months and (2) changes to the High Voltage Transmission Revenue Requirements of any Participating TO that were accepted by the FERC or the ISO during the preceding six months.
 HVAC rates are based on the accepted TRRs of the PTOs.
 Each semi-annual adjustment shall be made as follows.
 Using the High Voltage Transmission Revenue Requirement approved by FERC or the ISO for each Participating TO during each month of the six months, the ISO will recalculate on a monthly basis the High Voltage Access Charge and Transition Charge applicable during such period.
-For each Participating TO, the ISO will then calculate the difference in the net bills for the High Voltage Access Charge and Transition Charge by performing the calculation sequence specified in Section 10.1 and 10.2 of Schedule 3 of Appendix F on a monthly basis, and comparing that amount to the originally billed amount.
-This calculated difference shall be reflected in the balancing mechanism employed by the Participating TO.
-The ISO will then make such adjustments to the High Voltage Wheeling Access Charge.

 Wheeling Access Charge